 Durum

 Also known as pasta wheat, Durum is the hardest wheat class.
-It can be found two distinct regions of the US.
+It can be found two distinct regions of the United States.
 Desert Durum© is grown under irrigation in the American Southwest, while Hard Amber Durum (HAD) is grown in Montana and North Dakota.